UCI-GREGoR/wgs-downstream/README.md

 - `expansionhunter_denovo`: reference data specific to ExpansionHunterDenovo
   - `repo`: relative or absolute path to local clone of [ExpansionHunterDenovo GitHub repository](https://github.com/Illumina/ExpansionHunterDenovo). this is required due to idiosyncrasies in the `expansionhunterdenovo` bioconda package. this behavior may be modified at a later date

-The following columns are expected in the run manifest, by default at `config/manifest.tsv`:
+The following columns are expected in the aligned read (bam) manifest, by default at `config/bam_manifest.tsv`:
 - `projectid`: run ID, or other desired grouping of sequencing samples. this will be a subdirectory under individual tools in `results/`
 - `sampleid`: sequencing ID for sample
 - `bam`: absolute or relative path to sample alignment (post-BQSR) bam file